 - those employees on maternity, shared parental, adoption, paternity or parental bereavement leave or on active duty as a military reservist before 10 June and who returned after 10 June, provided that an RTI submission had been made in respect of them by 19 March 2020 and the employer had furloughed other employees

 Q: Which employers qualify for the CJRS?

-An employer must return any grant to HMRC if they are unwilling or unable to use the grant for the purpose of the CJRS and the new guidance cautions against fraud and provides a notification portal for employees to report fraud.
+An employer must return any grant to HMRC if they are unwilling or unable to use the grant for the purpose of the CJRS and the guidance cautions against fraud and provides a notification portal for employees to report fraud.